mcneel/help-docs/_en/flamingo/5/help/material-editor.md

 #### ![images/paste.png](images/paste.png) Paste
-Creates a new material based on the contents of the Clipboard.
+Creates a new material based on the Clipboard contents.

 #### ![images/pasteasinstance.png](images/pasteasinstance.png) Paste as Instance
-Creates a new material based on the contents of the Clipboard that is linked to the original through instancing.
+Creates a new material based on the Clipboard contents that is linked to the original through instancing.

 #### ![images/grid.png](images/grid.png) Grid
 Displays the previews as a grid of thumbnails.